threefoldtech/web3gw/manual/src/server/sftpgo.md

 ## Using docker compose

+This requires a linux machine as a host.

 To have everything up and running, you can use `docker-compose` to start the necessary comopenents:

 - web proxy with sftpgo